 Knowledge is power with epilepsy and as mentioned above, everyone’s epilepsy is individual.
-Simply knowing what type of epilepsy you have can be in better managing it.
+Simply knowing what type of epilepsy you have can help in better managing it.
 If aren’t clear on the type of epilepsy that you have, discuss this with your medical team.

 - Take your medication as prescribed

 Epilepsy is most commonly treated through anti-epileptic drugs, which aim to reduce the number of seizures experienced.
 One problem with these and other medications in general are side-effects.
 For some people with epilepsy, these can be so difficult that they decide to stop taking their medications.
 Doing this could lead to increased seizure activity which increases the risk of SUDEP.
-Please do not stop taking your medications without discussing your medical team first.
+Please do not stop taking your medications without discussing with your medical team first.

 - Document your epilepsy